stellastrareviews/ky4meru.github.io/docs/active-directory/enumeration.md

 Get-NetGroup | select cn
 Get-NetComputer | select operatingsystem,dnshostname
 Find-LocalAdminAccess
-Get-NetSession -ComputerName $TARGET -Verbose setspn -L $USERNAME
+Get-NetSession -ComputerName $target -Verbose setspn -L $username
 Get-NetUser -SPN | select samaccountname,serviceprincipalname
 Find-DomainShare
 ```

 ## Recommentations

-There is **no way to avoid Active Directory enumeration** for an authenticated user on the domain.
+- [ ] There is **no way to avoid Active Directory enumeration** for an authenticated user on the domain.
 The only recommendation here is to harden enough the domain to avoid privilege escalation, even if the attacker has an initial foothold.